-Telluride Real Estates News: Bottom Line On Energy Efficiency
+Telluride Real Estate News: Bottom Line On Energy Efficiency

-Telluride Real Estates twins with Robert Stenhammer, an associate broker with Telluride Real Estate Corp./Christie’s International Real Estate.
+Telluride Real Estate News twins with Robert Stenhammer, an associate broker with Telluride Real Estate Corp./Christie’s International Real Estate.

 With a BA in business, an MBA in hospitality and tourism, and over 20 years of experience in the fields, Robert’s expertise encompasses real estate, hotels, vacation rentals, resort management, community relations, government affairs, and destination marketing.
 In his past life working on Hilton Head Island, South Carolina, Robert wrote often on those subjects for local media.
 In addition to his real estate position, he also works part-time for the Telluride Ski & Golf Resort, where his title is “Office of the CEO” and his focus is on government affairs and community relations, a role which comes down to helping make Telluride the #1 resort in the world.

-In his weekly column, (narratives and video), “Telluride Real Estates News,” Robert leverages his extensive knowledge of market factors (global, national, and regional) and the Telluride lifestyle to bring readers fresh, informative – and insider – Real Estates news to use today.
+In his weekly column, (narratives and video), “Telluride Real Estate News,” Robert leverages his extensive knowledge of market factors (global, national, and regional) and the Telluride lifestyle to bring readers fresh, informative – and insider – real estate news to use today.

 This week, Robert focuses on energy in your Telluride home.
 Why?
 Because taking the time and, well, energy to make your current home – or the home you are building – more energy efficiency improves air quality in your immediate surroundings, while enhancing the comfort and health of you and your family.
 Your efforts also extend to your bottom line: energy efficiency immediately saves you between 20 – 30% on your monthly utility bill, while increasing the value of your property.

 Read on for more.
 And don’t miss Robert’s video for a quick summary of ways to enhance your life – and that of the Telluride region, advice that is well worth the energy you expend to consume the information.